 - Communicating project progress and updates with owners, engineers, payroll administrators, and other important players involved in the job.

-It's also important to know what information to include in a daily report so that you're not forgetting any crucial parts:
+It's also important to know how to write a construction daily report so that you're not forgetting any crucial parts:

 How to Improve Your Construction Field Management